devonpmack/react-pokedex-workshop/README.md

 -  };
 ```

-💻 Next set the initial state of `selectedPokemon` to start as `undefined`.
+💻 Set the initial state of `selectedPokemon` to start as `undefined`.
 Just like a Pokédex, we will let the user pick which Pokemon they want to view before fetching any information.

 <details>
   <summary>Solution</summary>